mongodb-developer/AtlasForms/README.md

   - Will we add support for Range queries?
 If so how >5 in a text box
   - How *critical* are dropdown picklists

+## Known BUGS to fix
+   - You can delete the first element in an array removing it form the GUI - this is a little complex to fix.
+   We need to be able to remove all data but must always have something we can type in.
+   - Also do we handle arrays of non string scalarrs?
+   - If you Edit one and delete another  array element at the same time I think that breaks. as we cannot $pull and $set on the array - to test.

 ## Work in Progress / TODO / Ideas

 - Listview